abmajith/verilog-riscV32I-machine/notesVonNeumanArch/README.md

 	end
 endmodule
 ```
-Note: In the created module, each addressable memory has 32-bit data not 8-bit data.
+Note: In the created module, each addressable memory has 32-bit data, not 8-bit data.
+As long as
+we are working with just memory region, it is okay, when we go for memory-mapped I/O,
+we have to go with a strict 8-bit data bus.
+It is not a wise choice to assume I/O devices
+are also 32-bit wide in communication.
+We will bring the memory alignment into the design
+when we go down the path and build a unified memory module.

 ```bash
 iverilog instructionMemory.v instructionMemory_tb.v -o instrMemSim